MA in Middle Eastern Studies

 - Field Course: To be completed through a CMES certified internship or adviser approved research project relating to the students thesis.

 - Theory Course: A reading course designed by the student’s adviser to allow the student to begin focusing their theoretical approach for their thesis.

 - Country Focus Course: A reading course designed by the student’s adviser that allows the student to have a comprehensive foundation in what has been written about their country/region of focus.

-The center has agreements with universities in Abu Dhabi, Amman, Beirut, Cairo, Damascus, Istanbul, Jerusalem and Tehran in addition to numerous agreements with organizations and institutions across the region.
-Students are not required to travel to the Middle East as there are study and internship opportunities internationally as well.
+The Center expect students to find their own internship but we have agreements with universities in Abu Dhabi, Amman, Beirut, Cairo, Istanbul, Jerusalem and Tehran in addition to numerous agreements with organizations and institutions across the region.
+Students are not required to travel to the Middle East as there are study and internship opportunities nationally as well.

 Semester Four: Thesis and Seminars

-Students will work to complete their thesis under the guidance of their advisor in addition to continuing language studies and frequent advanced seminars.
+Students will work to complete their thesis under the guidance of their advisor and attend frequent advanced seminars.

 Upon completion of the program, a degree of Master of Arts in Middle Eastern Studies (with several disciplinary majors possible), in compliance with the National Higher Education Ordinance (SFS 2006:1053), will be awarded.